Danielewicz-code/PEI-Buildings-1968-Mask-R-CNN/README.md

 *   **Batch Size:** 4

 ### 4. Memory-Efficient Geospatial Inference Pipeline

-To process hundreds of thousands of high-resolution `.tif` files across entire counties (Prince and Kings Counties), a specialized memory-efficient pipeline was developed:
+To process hundreds of thousands of high-resolution `.tif` files across entire counties, a specialized memory-efficient pipeline was developed using `rasterio`:

-*   **Intelligent Tiling:** Massive county-level TIFF files were broken down into smaller, overlapping tiles.
-This strategy managed memory effectively while ensuring full coverage of the map areas.
+*   **Intelligent Tiling (256x256):** Massive county-level TIFF files were sliced into 256x256 pixel spatial chips.
+A 20% overlap strategy (calculated via a 204-pixel stride) was implemented to ensure continuous coverage and prevent structures from being severed at tile edges.
-*   **Filtering for Relevance:** To optimize processing time, irrelevant tiles were filtered out.
-This included:
-    *   Discarding empty ocean areas (NoData flags).
-    *   Removing black clusters.
-    *   Filtering tiles with low variance, indicating a lack of meaningful visual information.
-*   **Batch Processing & Checkpointing:** Model inference on these tiles was optimized through batch processing.
-A checkpointing mechanism was implemented to save processed progress incrementally, allowing for recovery and resumption in case of system interruptions.
+*   **Multi-Stage Algorithmic Filtering:** To optimize processing time and eliminate empty geography, a stringent 3-pass filter evaluated each window before saving:
+    *   **NoData Check:** Discarded tiles where less than 5% of the total pixels contained readable data.
+    *   **Black Cluster Threshold:** Discarded tiles containing >25% pure black pixels, effectively eliminating map borders and deep ocean segments.
+    *   **Variance Filter:** Discarded tiles with a standard deviation below 16.3, successfully filtering out visually uniform areas lacking structural features (e.g., open water, flat agricultural fields).
+*   **Geospatial Preservation:** The `rasterio.windows.Window` transform was dynamically applied to preserve the exact real-world CRS coordinates for every generated sub-tile.
+*   **I/O Optimization:** To bypass Google Drive network bottlenecks during the generation of tens of thousands of files, tiles were written to a local temporary Colab directory, bulk-compressed into a `.zip` archive, and then exported in a single transfer.

 ### 5. GeoJSON Conversion and Spatial Intelligence
 *   **Output Format:** The model's pixel-level predictions were converted into the industry-standard `GeoJSON` format, crucial for integration with ArcGIS.